 Hola amigos and amigas, formigos and formigas.
 We’ve already made a serious post, admittedly mostly for robots, and entirely in French, about why learning Spanish is a good idea.

 Now that we’ve pleased our SEO overlords, allow us to present a less serious set of reasons to learn the language of Neruda and Iglesias.
-Without further ado, here are 5 stupid reasons to learn Spanish, in English, from a company that also teaches French and German.
+Without further ado, here are 5 stupid reasons to learn Spanish, in English, from a company that also teaches French, Italian and German.

 So much pork